What closing costs should you expect?

 • Title Insurance

-Sellers: As we negotiate your sale, not only will I work to get the highest sales price, but I'll also push for lower closing costs.
-And once we've reached an agreement, I'll walk you through the closing costs so you know exactly what you're paying for.
+Sellers: As we hammer out your transaction, not only will I work to get the highest sales price, but I'll also push for lower closing costs.
+And once we've come to an agreement, I'll describe in detail the closing costs so you know exactly where your money is going.

-Buyers: If you are purchasing a house in Lexington County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a suitable range so you're not shocked when you arrive at the closing table.
-I'll be glad to look through the LE with you, answering your questions and highlighting any estimates that seem questionable.
+Buyers: If you're buying a property in Lexington County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not surprised when you come to the closing table.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that seem off.

 Got a Question?